Study Group (Jewish group)

 The Mega Group was an informal group of influential Jewish entrepreneurs.
 It was founded in 1991 by Les Wexner and Charles Bronfman as the Study Group.
 The group met twice yearly for philanthropy and Judaism seminars.
 It is said to have had up to 50 members, including Hollywood director Steven Spielberg.
 Wexner led the group with Bronfman, and it inspired several philanthropic initiatives such as the Partnership for Excellence in Jewish Education, Birthright Israel, and support for the renewal of Hillel International.
 The group became known to a wider public through a Wall Street Journal report in May 1998.

 As a pro-Israel lobby group, the organization is also said to have tried to influence US foreign policy in the Middle East.
 In 2003, it employed Republican political consultant Frank Luntz to help the group mobilize support for Israel.
-Under the name MEGA, the group is also said to have had contacts with the Israeli intelligence agency Mossad and to have served as a "vehicle for influence operations in the United States".

-Jeffrey Epstein is said to have used the group to build up his network of high-ranking contacts in business, media, and politics.
-Wexner was Epstein's primary financial supporter yet later claimed to have known nothing of his criminal activities.

 Members

-The following were named as members of the group:
+The following is a partial list of people named as members of the group: